-A news article is fresh – dealing with an event that has recently occurred.
+A news article is fresh – it deals with an event that has recently occurred.
 It describes the events objectively, using photos, verbal descriptions, eyewitness accounts and statements from those involved.
-The writer/journalist refers to what others say, but does not share his own opinion.

-However, it is easy to write a news article if you cover a simple chain of events that no-one disputes.
+It is however easy to write a news article if you cover a simple chain of events that no-one disputes.
 You just refer to what, when, where, who, how and why.
 Can you spot these various pieces of information below?

 - (WHO) A 17 year-old girl

 - (WHEN) Monday evening at 8 P.M The incident occurred as